 In some case, a type of surgery called orchiectomy may be needed.
 This involves removing the testicles, which stops androgens from being produced.

 Other options may include:

-To help reduce your chance of prostate cancer, take the following steps:
+To help reduce your chances of prostate cancer:

 National Cancer Institute

 Angiogenesis inhibitors.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/about-cancer/treatment/types/immunotherapy/angiogenesis-inhibitors-fact-sheet.
 Updated October 7, 2011.
 Accessed October 9, 2017.

 Biological therapies for cancer.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/about-cancer/treatment/types/immunotherapy/bio-therapies-fact-sheet.
 Updated June 12, 2013.
 Accessed October 9, 2017.